Lodestar

 Cities by tier

-• Milan, Bergamo, Monza: +50 % over baseline.
+• Milan, Bergamo, Monza: the most expensive tier by a wide margin, meaningfully above Rome.
 1-bed €1,300–1,800, 2-bed €1,900–2,700.

-• Perugia, Ancona, Pescara: −10–15 %.
-Slower pace; thinner retail and service choices.
+• Perugia, Ancona, Pescara: noticeably cheaper again; slower pace, thinner retail and service choices.

 The southern paradox: cheap to live is not the same as cheap to set up.
 A car becomes nearly mandatory outside the centres, and southern auto insurance, servicing and fuel eat back most of the savings.